-- In Q2 2023, PacifiCorp will identify a final shortlist from the all-source RFP, and file for approval of the final shortlist in Oregon.
+In Q2 2023, PacifiCorp will identify a final shortlist from the all-source RFP, and file for approval of the final shortlist in Oregon.
 Similarly, PacifiCorp will make a filing in Utah for any applicable significant energy resources on final shortlist.
-PacifiCorp will file certificate of public convenience and necessity (CPCN) applications, as applicable, and - By Q4 2023 PacifiCorp will execute definitive agreements with winning bids from the all-source RFP. - Winning bids from the 2022 all-source RFP are expected to achieve commercial operation by December 31, 2027, or earlier.
+PacifiCorp will file certificate of public convenience and necessity (CPCN) applications, as applicable, and

+- By Q4 2023 PacifiCorp will execute definitive agreements with winning bids from the all-source RFP. - Winning bids from the 2022 all-source RFP are expected to achieve commercial operation by December 31, 2027, or earlier.

 Action Item 3.
-Transmission Action Items Energy Gateway South Segment F (Aeolus-Clover 500 kV transmission line): 3a • In Q4 2024, construction of Energy Gateway South is expected to be completed and placed in service.
-Energy Gateway West, Segment D.1 (Windstar-Shirley Basin 230 kV transmission line): 3b • In Q4 2024, construction of Energy Gateway West segment D.1 to be completed and placed in service.
-Boardman-to-Hemingway (500 kV transmission line): 3c • Continue to support the project under the conditions of the Boardman-to-Hemingway Transmission Project (B2H) Joint Permit Funding Agreement.
-30 Continue to participate in the development and negotiations of the construction agreement. • Continue to participate in "pre-construction" activities in support of the 2026 in-service date. • Continue negotiations for plan of service post B2H for parties to the permitting agreement.
+Transmission Action Items 3a Energy Gateway South Segment F (Aeolus-Clover 500 kV transmission line): In Q4 2024, construction of Energy Gateway South is expected to be completed and placed in service.
+3b Energy Gateway West, Segment D.1 (Windstar-Shirley Basin 230 kV transmission line): In Q4 2024, construction of Energy Gateway West segment D.1 to be completed and placed in service.
+3c Boardman-to-Hemingway (500 kV transmission line): Continue to support the project under the conditions of the Boardman-to-Hemingway Transmission Project (B2H) Joint Permit Funding Agreement.
+Continue to participate in the development and negotiations of the construction agreement.
+Continue to participate in "pre-construction" activities in support of the 2026 in-service date.
+Continue negotiations for plan of service post B2H for parties to the permitting agreement.
 3d Initiate Local Reinforcement Projects as identified with the addition of new resources per the preferred portfolio, and follow-on requests for proposal successful bids 3e Continue permitting support for Gateway West segments D.3 and E. Initiate preliminary permitting and development activities for future transmission investments not currently included in the preferred portfolio.
 These future transmission projects can include development of additional Energy Gateway segments and exploration of new routes that have connections to other regions (i.e., connecting southern Oregon to the east with connections to the desert southwest).
 These activities will enable PacifiCorp to prepare for potential growth in new large loads seeking new service over the next decade.

 Action Item 4.
+Demand-Side Management (DSM) Actions

+Energy Efficiency Targets: PacifiCorp will acquire cost-effective energy efficiency resources targeting annual system energy and capacity selections from the preferred portfolio as summarized below.
+PacifiCorp's state-specific processes for planning for DSM acquisitions is provided in Appendix D in Volume II of the 2023 IRP.
+PacifiCorp will pursue cost-effective energy efficiency resources as summarized in the table below:

+Year Annual 1st Year Energy (GWh) Annual Incremental Capacity (MW)

+2023 543 123

+2024 551 220

+2025 596 259

+2026 563 197

+4a - ortfolio 2 as summarized in the table Annual Incremental Capacity (M

+2023 72

+2024 39

+2025 152

+2026 109

-Demand-Side Management (DSM) Actions Energy Efficie Energy Efficiency Targets: PacifiCorp will acquire cost-effective energy efficiency resources targeting annual sy ystem energy and capacity selections from the pro from the preferred portfolio as summarized below.
-PacifiCorp's state-specific processes for planning for DSM acquisitions is provided PacifiCorp will pursue cost-effective energy efficiency resources as summarized in the table below: Year 1st year Energy Efficiency (GWh) Annual Capacity (MW) 2023 543 123 2024 559 220 2025 568 259 2026 628 197 PacifiCorp will pursue cost-effective demand response resources targeting annual system capacity 1 selections from the 4a preferred po ortfolio 2 as summarized in the table e below: - Year Annual Incremental Capacity (MW) 2023 72 2024 39 2025 152 2026 109 1 Capacity im pacts for demand response include both s ummer and winter impacts within a year es identified in the 2023 preferred portfolio in 2 2023 for Oregon and Washington represent planned volun nes expected are expected to be acquired through a previously issued demand response RFP soliciting resources identified in the 2019 response resources identified as incremental to existing resources or as an expansion of existing resources offe ered through approved programs.
+1 Capacity impacts for demand response include both summer and winter impacts within a year.
+2 A portion of cost-effective demand response resources identified in the 2023 preferred portfolio in 2023 for Oregon and Washington represent planned volumes expected are expected to be acquired through a previously issued demand response RFP soliciting resources identified in the 2019 IRP.
+PacifiCorp will pursue all cost-effective demand response resources identified as incremental to resources offered through approved programs. subsequently procured under the previously issued RFP in compliance with state level procurement requirements.